-All the caseload midwives identified an enormous increase in their knowledge, highlighting their initial steep learning curve as they gained experience and constantly exercised their skills in all areas of midwifery.
+All the caseload midwives identified an enormous increase in their knowledge as they gained experience and constantly exercised their skills in all areas of midwifery.
 This way of working forced them to translate theory into a practical application in a way that made sense to themselves and their women.
 An understanding of individual circumstances caused them to 'situate' their knowledge, they had to 'apply' it, to contextualise it, and in so doing they gained a greater understanding of the issues involved.
-In doing this they were also able to learn from mothers, as suggested by Kirkham (1996).
+In doing this they were also able to learn from mothers, as suggested in Kirkham's (1996) exploration of the use of stories in childbirth.